 - Up the purchase money to $1000.
 You could find some glorious pieces for that amount of cash.

 - Anything the contestants think they could make a buck off come auction time is fair game.
-It could be teacup lights off a 70’s sedan, some rare badge, a home made cold air intake make from duct from the local hardware store someone stuffed in their engine bay before crashing into a tree, a dildo shifter, complete block, turbos, a body panel or even a complete car minus the seats.
+It could be teacup lights off a 70’s sedan, some rare badge, a home made cold air intake make from duct from the local hardware store someone stuffed in their engine bay before crashing into a tree, a phallic shifter, complete block, turbos, a body panel or even a complete car minus the seats.
 This is where Tim will really come out to shine.

 - The Auctioneer stills gets to give their view on the teams purchases and will undoubtedly bring a few back down to reality:

 TIM: Now David what do you think of this airbox the Blue Team snagged?

 AUCTIONEER: Standard black plastic airbox from the SC300/Toyota Soarer, usually replaced by some kind of newer cold air intake.
 Some people even cut them open or turn them into BFI for a bit of home made power gain.
 Bit of a dirty filter in it though which doesn’t help.

 TIM: And what do you usually see these going for on the auction block?

 AUCTIONEER: We usually value these around $40-50

 TIM: Oh dear…$75 paid…better hope Jeremy’s bonus buy saves the day!

 - The auctioneers are under strict instruction to make things far more exciting than usual.